JarvusInnovations/jarvus-guide-to-extjs/applications/upgrading_framework.md

 ## Step 4: Reconfigure Application

-To finish upgrading an application to a new framework version, two things must be accomplished: setting `app.framework.version` to the new framework version, and getting `ext.dir` pointing at where that framework can be found on disk.
+To finish upgrading an application to a new framework version, two things must be accomplished:

+1. Setting `app.framework.version` to the new framework version
+2. Getting `ext.dir` pointing to where that framework is on disk